Topic: Regular Expressions with JavaScript

 Methods

-- returns an array or object containing matches (different output depending on whether or not the ‘g’ flag is used) ornull
+<string>.match(<regex>)- returns an array or object containing matches (different output depending on whether or not the ‘g’ flag is used) ornull;- when

 - <output>.index returns <index of input string where first complete match starts>